 Figure 2 USEPA’s Strategic Roadmap (GHD adapted from USEPA 2021c)

-Recommendations
+Recommendations [Actions to Address PFAS]

 Monitoring and Notification Tools

 NDEP has utilized a GIS based sampling prioritization tool to conduct a preliminary PFAS screening of drinking water protection areas (DWPA) within Nevada.
 NDEP has developed DWPAs for public drinking water sources.
-The tool uses multiple factors to calculate a sample prioritization score for each DWPA.
-The sampling tool will serve as an initial approach for a screening level evaluation.
-Additional analytical and hydrogeologic data, and location information will be added to the tool as information becomes available to help inform characterization of PFAS in Nevada for decision makers and the public.
+The tool uses multiple factors to calculate a sample prioritization score for each DWPA and will serve as an initial approach for a screening level evaluation.
+Additional analytical and hydrogeologic data, and location information should be added to the tool as information becomes available to help inform characterization of PFAS in Nevada for decision makers and the public.
+The quality of the data included within the tool should also be reviewed and validated to ensure accuracy and prior to decision making.

-Information on Nevada industries that discharge PFAS to a POTW is needed to assess if PFAS releases could be occurring.
+Information on Nevada industries that discharge PFAS is needed to assess whether or not POTWs/WWTPs may be contributing sources of PFAS in the environment.

 Additional considerations may be given to address locations in the State that rely on private domestic wells for drinking water, especially near known or suspected sources of PFAS, such as:

-Providing options for low cost testing of domestic wells
+Providing options for low-cost testing of domestic wells

 Volunteer sampling programs